Alchemist-X/howcryptoworksbook/Chapter_12_Governance_and Token_Economics.md

 The seasonal model has given rise to two distinct approaches to criteria transparency, each with strategic advantages:

 **Transparent Criteria Seasons** publish exact point formulas and qualifying requirements upfront.
 Users know precisely how many transactions they need, what volume thresholds to hit, or which specific actions earn points.
-This transparency creates predictable behavior and allows protocols to direct user activity toward desired outcomes—whether increasing TVL, driving trading volume, or encouraging specific feature adoption.
+This transparency creates predictable behavior and allows protocols to direct user activity toward desired outcomes, whether increasing TVL, driving trading volume, or encouraging specific feature adoption.

 **Opaque "Guessing Game" Seasons** deliberately obscure their criteria, creating speculation about which actions will be rewarded.
 This uncertainty serves multiple strategic purposes: it prevents gaming by making optimization impossible, encourages broader protocol exploration as users try different strategies, and maintains engagement through mystery and anticipation.
-These systems often retrospectively reward unexpected behaviors—perhaps favoring users who interacted during specific time windows, demonstrated loyalty during market downturns, or engaged with less popular features.
+These systems often retrospectively reward unexpected behaviors, perhaps favoring users who interacted during specific time windows, demonstrated loyalty during market downturns, or engaged with less popular features.

 **Strategic Implications and Market Impact**